joakim/bismark/extras.md

 > ```
 > > 42

 `{` and `}` are ubiquitous in programming languages, so parsers will have to keep track of opening and closing curly braces to find the closing `}`.
 This assumes that all in-code opening braces have a corresponding closing brace.
-Should the language allow opening braces that never close, one can use the more verbose extension syntax.
+Should the language allow non-matching `{`/`}`, one can use the more verbose extension syntax.

 	[[code(language: 'malbolge')
 	(=<`#9]~6ZY327Uv4-QsqpMn&+Ij"'E%e{Ab~w=_:]Kw%o44Uqp0/Q?xNvL:`H%c#DD2^WV>gY;dts76qKJImZkj